-Spacecraft charging is often though of as a harmful phenomena that must be prevented or mitigated to insure mission success.
-However, if controlled, it can have beneficial effects that enable new and exciting missions.
-For instance, a number of concepts have been proposed to purposely charge a spacecraft so that is pushed by the Earth's magnetic field through the Lorentz field to change its orbit without expending fuel [1, 2, 3].
+F nust be pre if contro xciting missions.
+For instance, a number of concepts have been proposed to purposely charge a spacecraft so that it is pushed by the Earth's magnetic field through the Lorentz field to change its orbit without expending fuel [1-3].
 Another family of concepts use the Coulomb force between a pair of charged spacecraft rather than the interaction with the Earth's magnetic field to exert touchless forces and torques.

-If a servicing vehicle irradiates a passive conducting space object with an electron beam the servicer charges positive and the passive craft charges negative resulting in an attractive Coulomb force between them.
-This force can be used for small orbital corrections in a formation flying mission with negligent use of propellant [4, 5, 6, 7].
-If the charge distribution on the passive craft is not evenly distributed about the center of mass, the passive craft will also experience an electrostatic torque [8, 9, 10].
-The concept has broad applicability with propellentfree formation flying and touchless de-spin before docking or servicing.
-One special case of this concept is the called the Electrostatic Tractor (ET) shown in Fig. 1 where a tug craft pulls a piece of space debris from geosynchronous (GEO) orbit into a graveyard orbit 200-300 km higher than GEO [11, 12].
-Moving GEO debris from active belt is important to prevent satellite collisions which could easily cause more collisions and destroy every satellite in GEO in what is known as the "Kessler" Syndrome [13].
-Although much orbital debris research focuses on the Low Earth Orbit (LEO) regime, Oltrogge shows that the spatial densities in GEO can be as high as those in LEO [14].
-Anderson [15, 16] determines that given the imperfect mitigation efforts, the number of nearmiss events near gravitational wells will double in 50 years.
-Multiple studies conclude that mitigation measures must be combined with active debris removal (ADR) to ensure the long-term safety and usability of the GEO ring [17, 18, 19, 20].
+If a servicing vehicle irradiates a passive conducting space object with an electron beam, the servicer charges positive and the passive craft charges negative, resulting in an attractive Coulomb force between them.
+This force can be used for small orbital corrections in a formation-flying mission with negligible use of propellant [4-7].
+If the charge distribution on the passive craft is not evenly distributed about the center of mass, the passive craft will also experience an electrostatic torque [8-10].
+The concept has broad applicability with propellant-free formation flying and touchless de-spin before docking or servicing.
+One special case of this concept is the so-called electrostatic tractor (ET), shown in Fig. 1, where a tug craft pulls a piece of space debris from geosynchronous (GEO) orbit into a graveyard orbit 200-300 km higher than GEO Maxwellian [11,12].
+Moving GEO debris from the active geostationary belt is important to prevent satellite collisions, which could easily cause more collisions and destroy every satellite in GEO in what is known as the "Kessler" syndrome [13].
+Although much orbital debris research focuses on the low Earth orbit (LEO) regime, Oltrogge and Kelso show that the spatial densities in GEO can be as high as those in LEO [14].
+Anderson and Schaub [15,16] determines that, given the imperfect mitigation efforts, the number of near-miss events near gravitational wells will double in 50 years.
+Multiple studies conclude that mitigation measures must be combined with active debris removal to ensure the long-term safety and usability of the GEO ring [17-20].